toepump/history-of-mikey/README.md

 ## Introduction!

 Hi!
 My name is Michael Kentaro Cho!
+I'm a frontend engineer at BAE Systems where I work on the Geospatial Exploitation Product (GXP)!

+For this project I decided to make a list of places featuring some milestones and hobbies of mine!
+I tried to keep it interesting and brief, I promise!

 ## Getting Started